Is he gone forever? Will he ever come back to me? Have I done something wrong?

 He couldn’t find a woman as good as you

-He starts dating again and realizes that your shortcomings that made him go away were not compared to what he sees in all these other women.
+He starts dating again and realizes that the shortcomings that made him leave you are nothing compared to what he sees in all these other women.

 He blames himself for breaking your heart